Ex-White House counsel calls Robert Mueller ‘American hero’

 - McConnell: Enough Senate votes to reject Trump's wall move

-Cobb joined the Trump’s White House legal team in July 2017 and left after ten months.
+Cobb joined the Trump’s White House legal team in July 2017 and left after 10 months.

 He says Trump should brace himself for upcoming congressional investigations.